IG-onGit/DociPy/README.md

 1. Run this CLI command to install the Python module `pip install docipy`
 2. Navigate to any directory containing markdown `folder/files.md`
-3. Open the CLI in the selected directory and run this command `docipy`
+3. Open the CLI in the selected directory and run this command `docipy render`
 4. Update the documentation logo at `.storage/logo.ico` and the author image at `.storage/author.png`

 > Do not change the file names in the `.storage` folder, but feel free to update the files if needed